 Post Formatting Issue

-Every blog writer formats the post to make it appear good to readers by using different fonts, font size and adding line breaks where required.
+Every blog writer formats the post to make it appear good to readers by using different fonts, font sizes and adding line breaks where required.
 After moving the blog to WordPress, check individual posts whether they are appearing correctly.
 If you see any odd appearance, fix that by editing the post.
-You can use <br> tag to insert line breaks if paragraphs or lines have joined together.
+You can use or <br> tag to insert line breaks if lines or paragraphs have joined together.
 If fonts or fonts sizes appear poorly, you can also fix that easily.
 For all such work, you need to utilize Post Editor especially its “Text” editor to fix the problems by editing HTML.
-Try fixing such issues through “Visual” editor first.
-But if it does not help then you are left with no choice but to use the “Text” editor.
+You can also try fixing such issues through “Visual” editor.
+But if it does not work out well for you then you can use “Text” editor.
+Using text editor requires some understanding of how different HTML codes work.

 Problem with Images

 If you have made permalinks appear the same as they were appearing on Blogger, you will not lose any traffic or backlinks.
 But now, you are stuck with the same old permalink structure which you were using previously on Blogger.
-If you try to alter permalinks structure from WordPress settings, that will change links for all the imported posts resulting into 404 errors and immediate loss of traffic and backlinks.
-The best bet is, leave that old permalink structure for old posts and use new style for new posts.
-To change the permalink structure for new posts only, you can install this “Custom Permalinks” plugin or any other of your choice.
-Now, you will get the opportunity to publish new post with only post name after domain name in the permalink or by adding anything necessary.
+If you try to alter permalinks structure from WordPress settings, that will change links for all the imported posts resulting in 404 errors and immediate loss of traffic and backlinks.
+The best bet is, leave that old permalink structure for old posts and use new structure for new posts.
+To change the permalink structure for new posts only, you can install this plugin “Custom Permalinks” or any other of your choice.
+Now, you will get the opportunity to publish new post with only post name or category name included after domain name in the permalink.
+You can also manually add date or anything in permalink as required.

 Broken Internal Links

 Internal links are important as they help interlink blog posts resulting into increase in users engagement and increase in pageviews.
-Unfortunately, all internal links gets broken once your blog has moved and hosted with WordPress software.
-If your website is huge with several hundreds posts, you may install a plugin which will automatically fix the broken links or some other plugin which will collect all broken internal links from whole website and present it to you so you could manually fix them for accuracy purposes.
+Internal links are also necessary for better SEO because search engines like Google give high importance to internal links.
+Unfortunately, all internal links get broken once your blog has moved and hosted on WordPress.
+If your website is huge with several hundreds posts, you may install a plugin which will automatically fix the broken links or some other plugin which can collect all broken internal links from complete website and present it to you so you could manually fix them.
 Personally, I will go with manual option as automated process does not guarantee whether users will land on correct pages.
-I shall recommend this “Redirection” plugin to do fix job for broken internal links.
+Redirection also increase page loading speed as I mentioned above.
+I shall recommend this plugin “Redirection” to fix broken internal links.
 Another option is to edit every single post and correct the links but that will be a lot of work.